jasonganub/jasonganub.io/_posts/projects/2021-06-01-scheduled-ride.md

     url: "/assets/images/projects/scheduled-ride/screenshot-2.jpg"
     alt: ""
 ---
 <p>I lead the development of the estimation, gopay reservation, and goclub integration flow for scheduled ride.
-This touched numerous services and required a lot of coordination to get it ready for production ready.
+This touched numerous services and required a lot of coordination to get it ready for production.
 There were many edge cases to cover due to GoClub benefits needing to be maintained for the customer.</p>